 Sister Sparrow & The Dirty Birds

-Sister Sparrow & The Dirty Birds is an eight piece powerhouse that puts a modern spin on classic soul.
+Sister Sparrow & The Dirty Birds is an eight-piece powerhouse that puts a modern spin on classic soul.
 The band is led by Arleigh Kincheloe (Sister Sparrow), whose astoundingly powerful voice and sly demeanor make for a spellbinding presence onstage.
 She is backed by the mighty force of The Dirty Birds, a flock of seven men who masterfully lay down thundering grooves and soaring melodies.
-While each of the Birds are capable of lighting up the stage with jaw dropping displays of musicianship, it's clear they're focused on delivering the band's infectious music as a single entity.
+While each of the Birds are capable of lighting up the stage with jaw-dropping displays of musicianship, it's clear they're all focused on delivering the band's infectious music as a single entity.
 Simply put, the band's live show is explosive.

 Formed in 1990, Hooligans is Bozeman's longest running roots rock/americana/blues/jam band.
 Inspired by the improv driven music of the San Francisco scene as well as early folk, blues and great rock’n’roll.

 27th Annual Targhee Bluegrass Festival August 8-10, 2014

 Grammy Award winning multi-instrumentalist Sam Bush doesn't seem old enough to be a musical legend.
 And he's not.
 But he is.
 Alternately known as the King of Telluride and the King of Newgrass, Bush has been honored by the Americana Music Association and the International Bluegrass Music Association.
 "It's overwhelming and humbling," Bush says of his lifetime achievement award from the AMA.
 "It goes along with the title cut of my new album, Circles Around Me, which basically says, how in the hell did we get this far?
 In my brain I'm still 17, but I look in the mirror and I'm 57."